koush/AnyKernel/README.md

 `no_block_display=1` may be added to disable output of the detected final used partition+slot path for zips which choose to include their own custom output instead.

+`no_magisk_check=1` may be added to disable detection of Magisk and related kernel/dtb repatching for special zips which don't require that.

 ## // Command Methods ##
 ```
 ui_print "<text>" [...]